wejlab/singleCellTK/README.md

 ### Troubleshooting Installation

 For the majority of users, the commands above will install the latest version of the singleCellTK without any errors.
-Rarely, you may encounter an error due to previously installed versions of some packages or missing packages that are required for the singleCellTK.
+Occasionally, you may get an error indicating a missing package, e.g., when you launch the App.
+In this case just install the missing packages using CRAN or Bioconductor.
+In addition, rarely you may encounter an error due to previously installed versions of some packages or missing packages that are required for the singleCellTK.
 If you encounter an error during installation, use the commands below to check the version of Bioconductor that is installed: